leonjza/leonjza.github.io/content/post/2018-03-03-microcorruption-new-orleans.markdown

 ## other challenges

-For my other writes for the microcorruption series, checkout [this](https://leonjza.github.io/categories/microcorruption/) link.
+For my other write ups in the microcorruption series, checkout [this](https://leonjza.github.io/categories/microcorruption/) link